redis/docs/content/develop/connect/clients/pools-and-muxing.md

 {{< image filename="/images/dev/connect/pool-and-mux/ConnPoolInit.drawio.svg" >}}

-Each time you "open" a connection from the pool, the client actually justs returns one of these existing connections and notes the fact that it is in use.
+Each time you "open" a connection from the pool, the client returns one of these existing connections and notes the fact that it is in use.

 {{< image filename="/images/dev/connect/pool-and-mux/ConnPoolInUse.drawio.svg" >}}